sjodatti/nodejs-mongodb-login-application/README.md

 # nodejs-mongodb-login-application
 This is a simple app for User login using nodejs and mongoDB.
+Followig are the details for the same.

 Technologies used:
 Nodejs -->Server